Complaining about your neighbour's planning application

 - In exceptional cases, where it is not possible to reduce the impact of the building on your home, we may ask the council to pay you compensation for loss of value to your property.
-We may also ask for compensation for your time, trouble or expense in pursuing your complaint.
+We may also ask for a payment to acknowledge the time, trouble or expense you have been put to in pursuing your complaint.

 - Where we find fault with the council’s procedures we will often recommend that the council introduces changes so that the same problem does not occur again in the future.

 Examples of some complaints we have considered